ManagementMO/trace-takehome/README.md

 > **Take-Home Assignment — TRACE Core Member**
 > **Time expectation: 1-2 hours max.**
 > We care more about clear thinking than perfect polish.
-You may use coding agents like Claude Code/Codex, but your final submission must reflect your own understanding.
+You may use AI tools — see the AI Usage Note below for what we expect.

 ---